Hariharan31415/Voice-Assistant-Using-AI/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **OBJECTIVE OF THE PROJECT**

-1.Sophisticated Virtual Personal Assistant Development 2.Natural Language Processing
+.Sophisticated Virtual Personal Assistant Development 2.Natural Language Processing
 3.Integration with Home Devices
 4.Accessibility and Affordability